mattermost-community/mattermost-plugin-azure-devops/README.md

 ## Features

-- Connect/disconnect account: A user may connect or disconnect to their Azure DevOps account using the slash command.
+- oAuth: A user may connect or disconnect to their Azure DevOps account using the slash command below.

     ```
     - /azuredevops connect
     - /azuredevops disconnect
     ```

-- Link/unlink a project: Link or unlink a project with your current channel using the slash command.
+- Link a project: You can link a project existing on Azure DevOps using the slash command below.

     ```
     - /azuredevops link <project link>
-    - /azuredevops unlink <project link>
     ```

+- Unink a project: You can unlink a project appearing in the RHS under "Linked Projects".

 - Right-hand sidebar (RHS) shows the list of projects linked to your current channel.
 Each project will have an option to **unlink** a project from the current channel.

-- Creating a work item: A work item can be made with a slash command.
-On successful creation of a task, we get a direct message (DM) from the bot of the newly created work item link.
+- Creating a work item: A work item can be created using the slash command below.

     ```
     - /azuredevops boards create
     ```
+    On successful creation of a task, you will get a direct message (DM) from the bot of the newly created work item link.

 - Preview work item: A preview of the work item will be created when a work item URL is posted in a channel.